-Access controlled links: Whenever you authorise Moodle to access your Nextcloud, you log out at the browser at the same time.
-This makes using access controlled links a little tedious: To access an access controlled link file you first have to authorise Moodle, then re-login in to Nextcloud in the browser.
-Then you can access the file from Moodle.
+Access controlled links: Prior to Nextcloud 14.0.1, whenever you authorised Moodle to access your Nextcloud, you logged out at the browser at the same time.
+This made using access controlled links a little tedious: To access an access controlled link file you first have to authorise Moodle, then re-login in to Nextcloud in the browser.
+This issue has been resolved in Nextcloud 14.0.1.

 No support in the comments section on this page